 MANP BNsg DipAppSC(Nsg) GradDipHSc GCDE

-Fran has been working as a Registered Nurse (RN) since 1988 and Credentialled Diabetes Educator (CDE) since 1999.
-She completed a Master of Nursing (Nurse Practitioner) in 2023, which means her scope of practice has broadened, allowing her to provide prescriptions, order pathology tests and write referrals to specialists.
+Fran is the Director of Melbourne Diabetes Education & Support and has been working as a Registered Nurse (RN) since 1988 and Credentialled Diabetes Educator (CDE) since 1999.
+She completed a Master of Nursing (Nurse Practitioner) in 2023.
+This extended scope allows her to work at an advanced level, providing prescriptions, ordering pathology tests and writing referrals to specialists.

-Dawn has been CDE since 2008 and joined Melbourne Diabetes Education & Support in 2016.
-Dawn’s background is in critical care and her excellent clinical skills are well regarded by patients and colleagues alike.
+Dawn is a Registered Nurse and has been a Credentialled Diabetes Educator since 2008.
+She joined Melbourne Diabetes Education & Support in 2016 and completed a Master of Nursing (Nurse Practitioner) in 2025, allowing her to work at an advanced level which includes providing prescriptions, ordering pathology tests and writing referrals to specialists.
+Dawn’s background is in critical care, and her excellent clinical skills are well regarded by patients and colleagues alike.

 Dawn is highly skilled in all aspects of diabetes care, from those newly diagnosed to those with complex needs including women with gestational diabetes requiring insulin throughout their pregnancy.
 She has a special interest in diabetes technology and works as a lead educator at diabetes camps.